Dentbird OpenAPI Documentation

 --- Dentbird Open API ---

-Dentbird provides an OpenAPI using an -based user authentication method.
-It supports and allows users to obtain tokens based on jwt for users through the Authorization Code method.
+Dentbird provides an OpenAPI using an Oauth2.0-based user authentication method.
+It supports OpenID-Connect and allows users to obtain tokens based on jwt for users through the Authorization Code

 Authentication

-The is a method used to obtain access rights to the user's resources.
-This method involves the client obtaining an authorization code with the approval of the resource owner and obtaining an access token through it.
+is a method used to obtain access rights to the user's resources.
+This method involves the client obtaining an authorization code

 Refresh Token